Vanraj123/FarmerSocialNetworks/README.md

 1.Springboot for main Backend service
 2.ExpressJS for chatApplication Backend service 3.React for Frontend
-4.Use MYSQL AND Mongodb(for Chat) Datadase
+4.Use MYSQL AND Mongodb(for Chat) Database

 For More Information, You Can Refer My Project Report Given In Documentation Section...